Anatoly-Antipov/QuantumOperations/README.md

 Files description:

 1. **QuantumOperations.py** contains a set of quantum gates and algorithms.
-Any quantum gate or algorithm is realized as a subclass of the PennyLane's Operation class.
+Any quantum gate or algorithm is realized as a subclass of the PennyLane's Operation class

-2. **ClassicalOperations.py** contains a class of auxiliary classical functions supporting quantum computations.
+2. **ClassicalOperations.py** contains a class of auxiliary classical functions supporting quantum computations

 3. **Example.ipynb** - Jupyter notebook with an example of usage of the SUM gate from QuantumOperations.py

 4. **Test.ipynb** - Jupyter notebook with various tests of the realized quantum gates and algorithms

-Tests for some operations from different classes are provided in Test.ipynb.